ddev/ddev.com/src/content/blog/save-as-you-go-and-make-backups-in-a-jiffy-with-ddev-local.md

 ---
-title: "Save-as-you-go and make backups in a jiffy with DDEV-Local"
+title: "Save-as-you-go and make backups in a jiffy with DDEV"
 pubDate: 2018-11-20
 summary: Working fluidly with DDEV’s database snapshots and backsups.
 author: Randy Fay